SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-14-today-i-got-shot-a-fifth-time.md

 ## Flu vaccines: they're for everybody

-As usual, [XKCD #2515 properly summarizes everything](https://xkcd.com/2515/) in just a few words and even fewer lines:
+As usual, [XKCD #2515 properly summarizes everything](https://xkcd.com/2515/) in just a few words, and even fewer lines:
 !["XKCD: vaccines actually work"](https://imgs.xkcd.com/comics/vaccine_research.png "XKCD: vaccines actually work")

 Influenza, a.k.a. "the flu", is not trivial.
 It's a respiratory virus that in a typical